quicbit-js/qb-standard/readme.md

    [uglified](https://github.com/mishoo/UglifyJS2)) byte cost instead.

 2. Track this metric as you would a performance metric - over time and against changes.
 Set limits to what is acceptable change.
-A 2x change or + 30K change should be a concern.
+Sudden doubling or spikes of say 30KB should be investigated.

-3. Now do the steps 1 and 2 for test code, possibly less frequently. to track how the required tool set is coming along - hopefully staying small and simple!
+3. Now do perform steps 1 and 2 for the test-and-build dependencies, possibly less frequently to track how the required tool set is changing - hopefully staying small and simple!

 ### Recommended Dev Tools

+These recommended tools are not part of the standard, but are included here to show how we achieve qb-standard today with javascript.

-The requirement to stay light weight with dependencies applies to development required tools as well.
-While we can of course use whatever we like on our machine to develop code, the published package should impose the minimum amount of framework and toolkit to install and test code.
+We like this toolset because it encourages modularization and imposes a minimum amount of framework and toolkit to install and test code.

 Quicbit currently prefers

   * [npm](https://docs.npmjs.com/getting-started/what-is-npm)